vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 The reason for this drastic reduction to rewards is that if there are signatures the multisig is expecting that Vega chain isn't providing there is a danger that control of the multisig is lost.
 This is to ensure that validators (all validators) have incentive to pay Ethereum gas to update the multisig signer list.

+## Primary (consensus forming) Nodes, Ersatz Nodes, Non-validator nodes
+ From the point of view of proof of stake rewards three are three types of nodes:
+ 1. Non-validator nodes that process transactions and can run the [data node](../non-protocol-specs/0011-NP-DANO-data-node.md) for client use but they don't determine which transactions go into blocks and they get no proof of stake rewards.
+Any such validator [can submit a transaction](./0069-VCBS-validators_chosen_by_stake.md) to join the ersatz nodes / validator nodes set.
+Once they submit such transaction they become [pending nodes](./0064-VALP-validator_performance_based_rewards.md) and their performance is measured to determine their suitability.
+If they meet staking and performance criteria will get "promoted" to the next level.
+ 1. The [ersatz validators](./0069-VCBS-validators_chosen_by_stake.md) who, from the point of view of consensus protocol are non-validator nodes but they have sufficient stake (own or delegated) and meet performance criteria.
+Their role is to be readily available if any of the primary (Tendermint) validators was to drop out in which case they become primary validators.
+They can also become primary validators if the stake composition [changes sufficiently](./0069-VCBS-validators_chosen_by_stake.md).
+They receive proof of stake rewards.
+If their performance score or amount of delegated stake drops they can be demoted to a pending non-validator node.
+ 1. The primary (Consensus forming / Tendermint) nodes (which propose and verify blocks based on delegated PoS using the Tendermint protocol).
+They receive proof of stake rewards.

-## Tendermint Validators and ersatz validators
+ ### Proof of stake reward split between primary (tendermint) validators and ersatz validators
- In Vega, we have two sets of Validators, the primary validators (which run Tendermint) and the [ersatz validators](./0069-VCBS-validators_chosen_by_stake.md) (which are running a non-validator node and can be promoted to a validator node by the protocol if they meet the right criteria).
- Both Tendermint validators and ersatz validators get rewards (both from fees and additional from on chain treasury) following the method above:
- 1. The reward pool is split into two parts, proportional to the total own+delegated stake the primary- and ersatz validators have.
+ The reward pool is split into two parts, proportional to the total own+delegated stake the primary- and ersatz validators have.
  Thus, if `s_t = network.ersatzvalidators.reward.factor x s_e + s_p` is the total amount of own+delegated stake to both sets (with ersatz scaling taken into account), `s_p` the total stake delegated to the primary / Tendermint validators and `s_e x network.ersatzvalidators.reward.factor` the total stake delegated to the ersatz validators (scaled appropriately), then the primary / Tendermint pool has a fraction of `s_p/s_t` of the total reward, while the ersatz pool has `network.ersatzvalidators.reward.factor x s_e / s_t` (both rounded down appropriately).

  The following formulas then apply to both primary and ersatz validators, where 'total available reward' and 'total delegation', total_stake and 'number_of_validators' or `s_total` refer to the corresponding reward pool and the total own+delegated corresponding set of validators (i.e., `s_p` or `s_e`, respectively).